Advancing Embodied Intelligence in Robotic-Assisted Endovascular Procedures: A Systematic Review of AI Solutions: Introduction

 \section{Introduction}

-Endovascular procedures have been subject to a paradigm shift in relation to the management of vascular disease with the advent of minimally invasive therapeutic strategies that significantly shorten patient recovery times and enhance clinical outcomes \cite{gaudino2023current}.
-Central to these procedures is the intricate manipulation of catheters and guidewires under real-time imaging guidance, a task that necessitates exceptional technical skill and dexterity, as illustrated in Figure \ref{fig:Framework}(a), which outlines the workflow of an endovascular procedure \cite{pore2023autonomous}.
+Endovascular procedures have been subject to a paradigm shift in relation to the management of vascular disease with the advent of minimally invasive therapeutic strategies that significantly shorten patient recovery times and enhance clinical outcomes \cite{gaudino2023current,topol2015textbook}.
+Central to these procedures is the intricate manipulation of catheters and guidewires under real-time imaging guidance, a task that necessitates exceptional technical skill and dexterity, as illustrated in Fig. \ref{fig:Framework}(a), which outlines the workflow of an endovascular procedure \cite{pore2023autonomous, konda2025robotically}.
 Despite unparalleled progress, conventional manual approaches are constrained by factors such as operator fatigue, radiation exposure, and the inherent shortcomings of human precision \cite{li2024robotic, robertshaw2023artificial}.
 The emergence of robotic systems has begun to address these challenges, providing enhanced stability, accuracy, and reproducibility, thereby augmenting the efficacy of these procedures \cite{wu2024review}.
 Nevertheless, current robotic systems still use leader-follower technologies, as depicted in Figure \ref{fig:Framework}(b), in which the operator manipulates the control console from within the operational cockpit.
 In this configuration, the robotic system translates the operator's inputs into precise movements of the catheter and guidewire, facilitating remote control and minimizing the need for direct physical interaction within the patient.
+This design enables remote operation and improved ergonomics, yet constrains the robotic system to passive execution without autonomous perception or decision-making, as reflected by the unidirectional, operator-to-robot command pathway in Fig. \ref{fig:Framework}(b).